 The school Schleemer Park is a regular elementary school.
 The average class size is 20 students.
-During last year we started the garden project at this location with new patches as well as a newly installed greenhouse.
 All the teachers were absolutely enthusiastic about our offer to take care of their garden again.

-We started our garden season in early April by cultivating vegetables and herbs in our last year built greenhouse.
+We started our garden season in early April by cultivating vegetables and herbs in our two years ago built greenhouse.
 In early May the plants could move outside into the patches, were we also planted some flowers.